Substance Use Blog Series: Triggers

 4. Experiential Activities

 Here is a longer write up about urge surfing and a 3 minute guided recording of an Urge Surfing practice.
-Practicing along with a recording when you don’t have an urge will help prepare you to deal with a craving in the moment.
+Practicing along with a recording when you don’t have an urge will help prepare you to surf a craving when it actually occurs.

 Another technique for coping with a trigger is to engage in some comforting self-care, as discussed in this earlier blog post.
 Resisting a craving is uncomfortable and can even be emotionally painful.
 Engaging in self-care is meant to honour and respect the work you are doing.
 Some examples are: